exo-explore/gym/README.md

 </div>

-- Simulate training with SPARTA with a cluster of 4 Mac Studios connected over Ethernet
+- Simulate training with [SPARTA](https://openreview.net/forum?id=stFPf3gzq1) with a cluster of 4 Mac Studios connected over Ethernet
-- Simulate training with DiLoCo on a cluster of 16 H100's connected over the internet
+- Simulate training with [DiLoCo](https://arxiv.org/abs/2311.08105) on a cluster of 16 H100's connected over the internet

-## What Does EXO Gym Do?
+## Why EXO Gym?

-- Simulate distributed training without setting up distributed clusters; avoid Kubernetes, GPU hosting, etc.
+- Simulate distributed training without setting up distributed clusters; avoid Kubernetes, Docker, and GPU hosting.
 - Fast iteration: implementing a new distributed training algo from scratch takes as little as 5 lines
 - Scale up number of nodes by changing a single parameter